You’re well past the halfway point in your pregnancy. That’s a big milestone!

 Even though your delivery date is still four months away, your body is going through some “dress rehearsals” for the baby’s arrival.

-For example, your breasts may soon start producing small amounts of early baby milk, called colostrum.
+For example, your breasts may soon start producing small amounts of early milk, called colostrum.
 This may continue on and off for the remainder of your pregnancy.
-But don’t be concerned if it isn’t happening.
+Some women don’t produce any colostrum until after the delivery, so don’t be concerned if it isn’t happening.

 Many women start to experience occasional Braxton-Hicks contractions (false labor) around this time.
 You can think of these as practice contractions for the real labor and delivery.
 They are usually painless, though you may feel a squeezing sensation of the uterus.